The Uncertainty Relation for Smooth Entropies

 Amid recent hacking attacks on commercial QKD systems~\cite{lydersen10,lo10}, it is important to point out that information-theoretic security proofs for quantum cryptography rely on several assumptions in addition to the validity of quantum mechanics.
 1) The two parties, Alice an Bob, have access to genuine randomness.
 2) The information that leaves each lab is restricted to what the protocol allows.
 3) The measurement devices work according to the specifications of the protocol.
 These assumptions are often not satisfied by realistic implementations.

-Our novel security proof allows us to drop Assumption~3, which concerns Bob's measurement device, completely.
+Our novel security proof allows us to partially drop Assumption~3, which concerns Bob's measurement device.
 Moreover, Assumption~2 can be weakened to allow for certain imperfections of Alice's state preparation.
 The proof is based on the intuition, first formalized by Mayers~\cite{mayers96} and captured by the uncertainty relation, that security of QKD can be derived from the fact that Alice has a choice between two incompatible bases for state preparation.
 The fact that Bob can accurately estimate the states Alice prepared in both bases directly implies that an eavesdropper cannot.
-Furthermore, this implication holds independently of how Bob obtains his data, i.e., no assumption about Bob's measurement device is required.
+Furthermore, this implication holds independently of how Bob obtains his data, i.e., no assumption about Bob's measurement device is required except that it is memoryless.

 The proof relies on two main ingredients: (i) the uncertainty relation (Theorem~\ref{thm:mother}) and (ii) the following result that bounds the number of secret key bits that can be extracted from raw keys by classical post-processing.
 Assume that Alice and Bob hold correlated data, {\bf X} and {\bf X$'$}, about which an adversary may have information E. Then, Alice and Bob can employ a classical \emph{post-processing procedure} (usually consisting of an error correction scheme concatenated with a procedure called privacy amplification~\cite{bennett95,rennerkoenig05}), which generates a shared secret key of length~\cite{renesrenner10}